OpenVoiceOS/ovos-docker/docs/getting-started/docker/installation/gui.md

 # Install the Open Voice OS GUI

-!!! warning "Linux only"
+!!! warning "For Linux eyes only"

-    The GUI is currently only available on Linux operating system, not on Mac OS or Windows.
+    The GUI is currently available only on Linux operating system, not on Mac OS or Windows.

 The Open Voice OS GUI supports two types of system execution: